 The flavor is really incredible.
 Garlicky cheese, slightly sweet bell pepper.
-You scoop it onto slices of bread, taste, and suddenly feel like that angel in the cream cheese commercials (you know, spoiled and blissed out, but a bit sassy because this cheese has spunk).
+Scoop it onto slices of bread and you’re in heaven.

 Once you’ve got the holes in your Brie and you’ve topped it with your garlic and bell pepper mixture, then you cover it and put it in the fridge for a little while, minimum 1 hour but you can do it a day ahead too.